-The measure of success for this action plan is to file documentation in the strategic plan (SP) binder; the supervisor and secretary will check annually on the 1st week of June and December (set LotusNotes reminder).
+The measure of success for this action plan is to file documentation in strategic plan (SP) binder; supervisor and secretary check annually 1st week of June and December (set LotusNotes reminder).

-Action Plan 2: Continue having team meetings, with more substantive discussions planned in advance.
+Continue having team meetings, with more substantive discussions planned in advance.